 Every week I think to myself, ‘what might you like to read about when it comes to better understanding your menopause transition’?
 In pondering this, I often seek inspiration from women on my programmes or from some of you who have emailed me with your questions as you come into the MyMT™ community via my symptoms quiz, my newsletter or via facebook.

 This week, the answer to my question was easy.
 Women discussing their weight loss and symptom management strategies in my private coaching group.
-Many of them came on board during my January promotion and we are now a month into the 12 week programme.
+Many of them came on board earlier this year in my January weight loss intake.
 With a few of them in post-menopause and struggling to sleep because of night sweats, I’ve been telling them to get their iron and ferritin levels checked.

 Many women on my programme are still quite active.
 But few understand that as we move through menopause, there are changes to our iron and ferritin (stored iron) levels.
 Iron plays an important role, not only in oxygen delivery to the tissues, but also as a cofactor with several enzymes involved in energy metabolism and regulation o four body temperature.

-Over the past 6 years since setting up MyMT, I’ve received emails from women living in different countries, who are on my programmes who have sent me some of their blood results to look at.
+Over the past 7 years since setting up MyMT™, I’ve received emails from women living in different countries, who are on my programmes who have sent me some of their blood results to look at.
 I don’t normally do this (and I never interfere in medical decisions as I am not a medical Dr), but if they aren’t resolving their sleep or overnight hot flushes, I like to check what their blood work might say about their iron or stored iron (ferritin) levels.
-Esepcially if they are exercising or have active jobs or are competing in Masters Sports.
+Esepcially if they are exercising or have active jobs or are competing in Masters Sports, or conversely, they are sedentary and overweight.

 As a sports and exercise physiologist, I taught for decades that when female athletes are low in iron, then they feel chronically tired, hotter than normal (or cold) and don’t sleep well due to night sweats.
 This is known as athlete anaemia.